hrgui/hrgui.github.io/src/pages/posts/mermaid-tutorial.md

 }
 ```

-> Why did I fix it to 9.1.3?
-It's because there's a issue with version 9.1.4+.
+> Why did I fix it to 9.1.4?
+It's because there's a issue with version 9.1.4.
 Subsequent sequence diagrams are merged with prior sequence diagrams.
 [See this issue](https://github.com/mermaid-js/mermaid/issues/3305).
+It is fixed in v9.1.5